-There are some directors who have a few great movies that define their career, but don’t end up making enough films to carry that prestige any further.
+There are some directors who have a few great movies that define their career but don’t end up making enough films to carry that prestige any further.
 Francis Ford Coppola just happens to be one of those directors.
-The films he is most well known for were all created in the 1970’s, and that’s more or less where his influence stayed.
+The films he is most well known for were all created in the 1970s, and that’s more or less where his influence stayed.
 Now, what I have just said might seem like it’s a bad thing, but it’s not.
 I think it’s actually better for a director to make a few quality movies than a lot of mediocre ones.
-And critics all around agree that he has created some high quality movies.
-Not only have three of his films made the American Film Institute’s list of top 100 films (in both iterations of the list), but these films were also nominated (2 of which won) for Best Picture.
-In fact, The Godfather: Part II is the only sequel to win an Oscar for Best Picture.
+Most critics will agree that he has created some high-quality movies.
+Not only have three of his films made the American Film Institute’s list of Top 100 films (in both iterations of the list), but these movies were also nominated for Best Picture (two of which won).
+In fact, The Godfather: Part II (1974) is the only sequel to win an Oscar for Best Picture.
 This week’s two movies are timeless classics from Francis Ford Coppola.

 Length: 153 minutes / 2.55 hours